A law student in business attire stands in a crowd, smiling.

 identify as Indigenous

 The legal profession in Canada and around the world has entered a period of tremendous change.
 Lawyers in today’s markets need a wider range of skills and knowledge than lawyers from the past.
-We are committed to an innovative teaching approach to give our graduates the best education for the legal marketplace of tomorrow.
+Our innovative approach to teaching gives you the best education for the legal marketplace of tomorrow.

-Our ground-breaking Calgary Curriculum gives you the competence you need to understand the concepts, methods, analysis, reasoning, and critical perspectives to excel in the practice of law.
+The Calgary Curriculum gives you the competence you need to understand the concepts, methods, analysis, reasoning, and critical perspectives to excel in legal practice.
 Our innovative teaching practices also help you translate that knowledge into action.

 Opportunities to use your practical skills

 We strive to provide you with extensive opportunities to get real-life legal experience.
-Our clinical programs provide exciting opportunities for you to develop practical skills as well as theoretical knowledge.
+Our clinical programs provide opportunities to develop practical skills and theoretical knowledge.

-Our unique courses position us as leaders in experiential education, in a variety of topics and research areas, and new courses are developed to allow you to stay current.
+Our unique courses position us as leaders in experiential education, in a variety of areas, and new courses allow you to stay current.
 Recent new course offerings include:

-At the end of your three years here, you will run a full trial in our Trial Advocacy course, which takes everything you’ve learned in school and helps you apply it in a mock trial in front of a judges.
+At the end of your degree, you'll take part in our Trial Advocacy course, which takes everything you’ve learned and lets you apply it in a mock trial in front of judges.

-You may also have the chance to take part in our Mooting & Debating program, which features competitions to hone your negotiation, advocacy and debating skills.
+You may also take part in our Mooting & Debating program to hone your negotiation, advocacy and debating skills.
 Competitions take place across Canada, and in some cases, internationally.

 Law students gained hands-on experience in administrative tribunals through internship with AUC.